carlos51599/Borehole_Plots_Render/.github/instructions/General.instructions.md

    - Think beyond common cases.
    - Simulate edge conditions, input failures, concurrency, etc.
    - Aim for deployment-level confidence.
+   - ALWAYS include a test for all imports and syntax in relevant files

 7. **Prepare for deployment:**
    - Ensure all tests pass.